-If you’re planning a trip to Melbourne, but have no idea where to start I’ve put together this guide of 48 things to do!
-It’s a guide on the best places to visit for sightseeing and shopping, the best bars and restaurants in town and a few other fun, adventurous, weird and wonderful things to try.
+If you’re planning a trip to Melbourne, but have no idea where to start I’ve put together this guide of 41 things to do!
+It’s a guide to the best places to visit for sightseeing and shopping, the best bars and restaurants in town and a few other fun, adventurous, weird and wonderful things to try.

 2. Cat Cafe

 Get cosy with the delightful rescue cats at Australia’s first Cat Cafe on Queen Street.
-These happy and well-loved felines are living the high life in the comfy surrounds of the Cat Cafe, just waiting for you to come and visit so they can play with you and totally ignore you should the mood strike.
+These happy and well-loved felines are living the high life in the comfy surroundings of the Cat Cafe Melbourne, just waiting for you to come and visit so they can play with you and totally ignore you should the mood strike.
 Grab a coffee and a snack and lose an hour cuddled up to some sweet kitties.
-Find Cat Cafe Melbourne here.

 3. Melbourne Skydeck